Constant gmp_mpfr_sys::C::GMP::Formatted_Input [−][src]

 For the standard C types, in the current implementation GMP calls the C

-functions, which might have looser rules about what
+library scanf functions, which might have looser rules about what

 constitutes a valid input.

-is the same as gmp_fscanf
+Note that gmp_sscanf is the same as gmp_fscanf and only does one

 character of lookahead when parsing.
 Although clearly it could look at its

-is the same as fscanf
+way C99 sscanf is the same as fscanf.

 Previous: Formatted Input Functions, Up: Formatted Input [Index]